cocos/cocos-docs/en/getting-started/first-game/advance.md

     }

     init() {
-        // 激活主界面
+        // Active the start menu
         if (this.startMenu) {
             this.startMenu.active = true;
         }
-        // 生成赛道
+        // Generate the runway
         this.generateRoad();
         if(this.playerCtrl){
-            // 禁止接收用户操作人物移动指令
+            // Disable user input
             this.playerCtrl.setInputActive(false);
-            // 重置人物位置
+            // Reset the player's position
             this.playerCtrl.node.setPosition(Vec3.ZERO);
-            // 重置已经移动的步长数据
+            // Reset the steps
             this.playerCtrl.reset();
         }
     }